The University is accredited by the Higher Learning Commission.

 The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in multidisciplinary studies.

-The Multidisciplinary Studies Program is designed for students who wish to design a major that allows them to study across programs in the liberal arts and sciences.
+The Multidisciplinary Studies major allows students to design a major across programs in the liberal arts and sciences.
+Majors either develop an Individualized Program of Study or choose from one of the faculty-designed designated concentrations.
+Currently available Designated Concentrations include Gender Studies, Social Justice and Sociology, and Visual Arts Administration.
 Highly motivated students with multiple areas of interest or specialized career or professional goals will find this combination of flexibility and focus very attractive.

 Academic advising is an important part of each student's academic program.
 Each student works with program faculty to create a plan of study.
 Students often complete field studies, internships, and independent research or creative projects as part of their programs.